CaliLuke/llm-image-tagger/README.md

 6. Enable natural language search using both full-text and vector search
 7. Provide a modern web interface for browsing and managing images

-# Image tagger

 ## What the app does

-- On first open, it will prompt users to choose a folder.(Done)
+- On first open, it will prompt users to choose a folder
-- It will scan the folder and subfolder for images (png/jpg/jpeg) and initialize an index record (if not initialized in this folder, we can probably use a JSON as initialization record?
-This can also be used for tracking new/deleted images.)(Done)
+- It will scan the folder and subfolder for images (png/jpg/jpeg/webp) and initialize an index record (stored as image_metadata.json in the selected folder)
 - It will then create taggings of the images with Llama3.2 Vision with Ollama when "Start Tagging".
 It will create tags of elements/styles, a short description of the image, text within the images.
-The image path, tags, description, text within the images will be saved to a vector database for easier retrieval later.(Done)
+The image path, tags, description, text within the images will be saved to a vector database for easier retrieval later
 - Users can then query the images with natural language.
-During querying, it will use full-text search and vector search to find the most relevant images.(Done)
+During querying, it will use full-text search and vector search to find the most relevant images
-- Users can browse the images on the UI, on click thumbnail, modal opens with image and its tags, description, and text within the image.(Done)
+- Users can browse the images on the UI, on click thumbnail, modal opens with image and its tags, description, and text within the image

 ## Project Structure Notes